-The Kitsap County Superior and Juvenile Courts have not translated any local forms and rely solely on translated general pattern forms provided by the AOC.
+Kitsap County District Court has not translated any local forms and relies solely on translated general pattern forms provided by the AOC.
 When translated forms are not available, this court may:

-- Have an in-person interpreter sight translate the form

-- Refer LEP party to a community resource

-- Use telephonic interpreting
+- Refer LEP party to a community resource. - Use telephonic interpreting